What Is a Floodlight? Definition, Types and Structure

 Floodlights are designed with several critical components that work together to provide efficient lighting.
 Understanding these components is essential for selecting the right flood light for your needs.

-1. Lamp Body
+1. Light Body

 The lamp body is the main structure of the floodlight, usually made from metal materials like aluminum.
 This ensures the floodlight is durable, offers excellent heat dissipation, and protects the internal components.